skngo1/usenix26-upcycling-repo/README.md

 # usenix26-upcycling-repo
-Contains all artifacts for the paper "Investigating Educational Collaborations with Upcycled Computing Equipment on Student-Run Cybersecurity Clubs"
+The files in this repository are for the USENIX 2026 paper: "Investigating Educational Collaborations with Upcycled Computing Equipment on Student-Run Cybersecurity Clubs"